dhthwy/r/README.md

 ![Screenshot_20250218_172333](https://github.com/user-attachments/assets/61436ccc-e2df-484a-9008-de7c8e8f33cb)

-Wasted so much money these past few years investing that brought me $0 in returns that could've otherwise went to other things.
+Wasted so much money these past few years (around $6k) investing that brought me $0 in returns that could've otherwise went to other things.
 Gotta break that pattern.

 2 vs 1.
 or